 Now connect your ESP32 board to your computer through USB and wait a few seconds.
 At this point, Windows users need to find out about the port to choose, see above.
 Then click Connect, select a port, and click Install [prop type].

 After the upload has finished, disconnect the ESP32 board from your computer and put it in/on your prop (if you haven't done that already).
+The next steps are to check for firmware updates on the prop's page (as the version presented here might be outdated), and afterwards to install the sound pack.
+Please see the prop's documentation, chapter "Installation", for details.

 If you chose Generic, please power-up the prop and connect your computer or hand-held to the WiFi network named "NP-AP".
 Navigate your browser to http://install.local or http://192.168.4.1 and click on Update.
 On the page presented then, select the firmware binary to be installed (eg. a firmware binary from a CircuitSetup Time Circuits release), and click UPDATE to proceed.
 The selected firmware will be installed on your ESP32.